AbdullahHasan42/Proximity-Sensor-Counting-Software/README.md

 	- Organized parts of the code.
 	- Enabled logger to detect if a similar name exists, to prevent overwriting.
 	- Fixed issue with Restart button sometimes not working.
-	- Added a validation method to PartName, to be accepting valid characters for a file name.
+	- Added a validation method to PartName, to accept valid characters for a file name.

 ### TODO: